 This equation is known as the work-energy theorem and has large applications even if the forces applied vary in magnitude and direction.

-Derivation Of Kinetic Energy
+Read More: Derivation Of Kinetic Energy

 Is Kinetic Energy a Vector or a Scalar Quantity?

 In the expression, we see that velocity (v) is squared.
 We know that the square of a vector quantity is a scalar, and we also know that mass is a scalar quantity.
 Therefore, kinetic energy is a scalar quantity.